 After the immediate effects of Ketamine have worn off, users might feel depressed, experience loss of memory, lack of cognition or understanding and be extremely anxious.

 Long Term Risks of Ketamine Abuse

-Ketamine users will develop tolerance and need ever-increasing amounts to achieve a high.
-Ketamine is addictive.
+Ketamine is addictive and users will develop tolerance and need ever-increasing amounts to achieve a high.

 - Severe mood disturbances such as depression

 - Impaired motor and psychological function

 - Confusion and difficulty thinking clearly and concentrating

 - Amnesia/impaired memory

 - Visual and cognitive impairment.